SketchyMaze/guidebook/docs/hacking.md

 ## Developer Console

-Pressing the `Enter` key at any time will open the developer console at the bottom of the screen (all gameplay logic is paused while the console is open).
+Pressing the tilde/grave key (<code>`</code>) at any time will open the developer console at the bottom of the screen (all gameplay logic is paused while the console is open).

 In the console you can type anything from simple commands, to hidden cheat codes, to JavaScript commands to operate on some of the game's internal code!

 ![Screenshot of the developer console](images/shell.png)

-Pressing `Enter` again without typing a command will close the console.
+Pressing `Enter` without typing a command will close the console.

 ## Commands